jeffrybp/epgtv/README.md

 This repository provides automated **Electronic Program Guide (EPG)** data (XMLTV format) for various Pay TV providers worldwide.
 Ideally suited for IPTV players like TiviMate, OTT Navigator, Televizo, etc.

 ## ⚡ Update Schedule
-The data is automatically scraped and updated **every 6 hours** via GitHub Actions to ensure the schedule is always current.
+The data is automatically scraped and updated **every 6 hours** to ensure the schedule is always current.

 ## 📡 Supported Providers